 True.
 This will improve the typing experience inside large files.

-In most of reported performance problems, ReSharper was installed in Visual Studio 2015.
-This is no surprise: when your Visual Studio solution grows large, two code analysis engines (ReSharper and Roslyn) working simultaneously can reach the memory limit of the 32-bit process that they share.
+When your Visual Studio solution grows large, two code analysis engines (ReSharper and Roslyn) working simultaneously can reach the memory limit of the 32-bit process that they share.

 Other Visual Studio adjustments